Octopus: Embodied Vision-Language Programmer from Environmental Feedback: OctoGTA

-\textbf{First and Third-Person View Acquisition:} Script Hook V\footnote{\href{http://dev-c.com/gtav/scripthookv/}{Script Hook V} is the library that allows to use GTA-V script native functions in custom \*.asi plugins.} primarily provides support for native function calls in GTAV's single-player mode, enabling script developers to easily access and set game attributes, coordinates, and other parameters related to characters, interactable items, cameras, and other game elements.
-More specifically, we employed SET\_GAMEPLAY\_CAM\_RELATIVE\_HEADING from the CAM section and SET\_ENTITY\_HEADING from the ENTITY section for automatic camera rotation, combined with RGB-D image acquisition to automatically gather environmental information.
+Script Hook V\footnote{\href{http://dev-c.com/gtav/scripthookv/}{Script Hook V} is the library that allows the use of GTA-V script native functions in custom \*.asi plugins.} primarily provides support for native function calls in GTA V's single-player mode, enabling script developers to easily access and set game attributes, coordinates, and other parameters related to characters, interactable items, cameras, and other game elements.
+We employed SET\_GAMEPLAY\_CAM\_RELATIVE\\\_HEADING from the CAM section and SET\_ENTITY\_HEADING from the ENTITY section for automatic camera rotation, combined with RGB-D image acquisition to automatically gather environmental information.

-\textbf{BEV Image Capture Using MOD:} The mod called Script Cam Tool\footnote{\url{https://www.gta5-mods.com/scripts/scripted-camera-tool-1-0\#description\_tab}} allows for the decoupling of the camera from the player character, achieving more versatile panoramic and wide-angle shooting.
-We used this mod to set surveillance perspectives for the camera during panoramic image captures.

-\textbf{Task System:} The library ScriptHookVDotNet\footnote{\url{https://github.com/scripthookvdotnet/scripthookvdotnet/}} enables the use of C\# to invoke native functions within GTA-V, create in-game tasks (such as brawls between pedestrians), and read or set game states (alter character health, modify or retrieve character locations).
-Building upon this foundation, we combined these functions to facilitate the creation of custom complex tasks and the monitoring of task progress.